oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>passthrough </b>
     -   new property that will be added to the network.
     -   passthrough property cannot be changed on edit network.
-*   If the network is passthrough, just passthrough supported properties can be edited in the network (open issue- what properties?).
+    -   If the network is passthrough, just passthrough supported properties can be edited in the network (open issue- what properties?).
+*   A network can be defined as- vm network <b>or</b> passthrough network <b>or</b> none.
+*   (open issue- is label on passthrough network supported )

 ##### add/edit profile